 And then use a red pen to draw arrows to connect each section.

-Use a yellow pen to add color to the eggshell on each section, as well as the main section of the full-grown chickens body.
+Use an orange pen to add color to the eggshell on each section, as well as the main section of the full-grown chicken’s body.

 Use the red pen for the comb of the grown chicken, and the beaks of the smaller chicks…